lenderpanel

 Recently asked questions about conveyancing in Caergwrle

-I am buying a new build house in Caergwrle with a loan from Bank of Ireland.
-The builders would not move on the price so I negotiated five thousand pounds worth of additionals instead.
-The property agent suggested that I not disclose to my solicitor about this extras as it will impact my loan with the bank.
-Should I keep quiet?.
+I am buying my first flat in Caergwrle with the aid of help to buy.
+The developers refused to move on the price so I negotiated five thousand pounds worth of extras instead.
+The estate agent suggested that I not reveal to my solicitor about this side-deal as it could adversely affect my loan with Aldermore.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.